Juan Diego: Biography

-According to major sources, Juan Diego was born in 1474 in Cuauhtitlan, and at the time of the apparitions he lived there or in Tolpetlac.
+According to major sources, Juan Diego was born in 1474 in Cuauhtitlan, in the Aztec Empire under the Tlacopan.
+At the time of the apparitions he lived there or in Tolpetlac.
 Although not destitute, he was neither rich nor influential.
 His religious fervor, his artlessness, his respectful but gracious demeanour towards the Virgin Mary and the initially skeptical Bishop Juan de Zumárraga, as well as his devotion to his sick uncle and, subsequently, to the Virgin at her shrine – all of which are central to the tradition – are among his defining characteristics and testify to the sanctity of life which is the indispensable criterion for canonization.
 He and his wife, María Lucía, were among the first to be baptized after the arrival of the main group of twelve Franciscan missionaries in Mexico in 1524.
 His wife died two years before the apparitions, although one source (Luis Becerra Tanco, possibly through inadvertence) claims she died two years after them.
 There is no firm tradition as to their marital relations.
 It is variously reported (a) that after their baptism he and his wife were inspired by a sermon on chastity to live celibately; alternatively (b) that they lived celibately throughout their marriage; and in the further alternative (c) that both of them lived and died as virgins.
 Alternatives (a) and (b) may not necessarily conflict with other reports that Juan Diego (possibly by another wife) had a son.
 Intrinsic to the narrative is Juan Diego's uncle, Juan Bernardino; but beyond him, María Lucía, and Juan Diego's putative son, no other family members are mentioned in the tradition.
 At least two 18th-century nuns claimed to be descended from Juan Diego.
 After the apparitions, Juan Diego was permitted to live next to the hermitage erected at the foot of the hill of Tepeyac, and he dedicated the rest of his life to serving the Virgin Mary at the shrine erected in accordance with her wishes.
 The date of death (in his 74th year) is given as 1548.